acyrus/Maven-Toys-Analysis/README.md

 ```

-6. What is the daily running sales and profit for each store?
+6. For each store, what is the daily running sales and profit?
 ```
 SELECT
   spc.sale_date,